danking/hail-cloud-docs/how-to-cloud-with-hail.md

 Google charges by the core-hour, so we can convert so-called "wall clock time" (time elapsed from starting the cluster to stopping the cluster) to dollars-spent by multiplying it by the number of cores of each type and the price per core per hour of each type.
-At time of writing preemptible cores are [0.01 dollars per core hour and non-preemptible cores are 0.0475 dollars per core hour](https://cloud.google.com/compute/vm-instance-pricing).
+At time of writing, preemptible cores are [0.01 dollars per core hour and non-preemptible cores are 0.0475 dollars per core hour](https://cloud.google.com/compute/vm-instance-pricing).
 Moreover, each core has an additional [0.01 dollar "dataproc premium" fee](https://cloud.google.com/dataproc/pricing?hl=th).
-The cost of CPU cores for a cluster with an 8-core leader node; two non-preemptible, 8-core workers; and 10 preemptible, 8-core workers running for 2 hours costs:
+The cost of CPU cores for a cluster with an 8-core leader node; two non-preemptible, 8-core workers; and 10 preemptible, 8-core workers running for 2 hours would cost:

 ```
 2 * (2  * 8 * 0.0575 +  # non-preemptible workers